Henderson High School (Mississippi): Integration

 Although the black schools were supposed to have been equal to the white schools, the black schools were in fact far inferior.
-Facilities were poorer, and the textbooks used were ones discarded from the public schools.
+Facilities were poorer, and the textbooks used were ones discarded from the white public schools.
 The teachers were less prepared as well; when the schools were integrated fewer than half of the teachers from the black school met the requirements to continue teaching.
 In 1970, the public schools finally integrated.
 White citizen's councils resisted, opening Starkville Academy as a segregation academy for white students and illegally providing utilities to the academy at public expense.
 Former Henderson High principal Fenton Peters, who remained principal of what was then known as Henderson Junior High, and who later became principal of Starkville High School received visits from the KKK, who burned a cross in his yard and exploded dynamite nearby.
 In 1970, the building which had been the original Rosenwald School, adjacent to Henderson, was burned to the ground.

 The last senior class graduated in 1970.
 As with most black schools of the day, Henderson ceased to exist as a high school, but continued as a school for younger students.

-In 2010 Henderson-Ward Stewart Elementary was built on the site for a cost of $4.8 million.
+In 2010 Henderson-Ward Stewart Elementary was renovated for a cost of $4.8 million.